 that contains a statement relating to the consideration for the transfer or dealing, or to any other fact or circumstance affecting the amount of the fee payable in respect of the transfer or dealing under the Petroleum and Geothermal Energy Resources (Registration Fees) Act 1967, being a statement that is, to the knowledge of the person, false or misleading in a material particular.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 (2) Where a person is convicted of an offence against subsection (1) the Minister may make a fresh determination of the amount of the fee payable under the Petroleum and Geothermal Energy Resources (Registration Fees) Act 1967 in respect of the memorandum relating to the transfer or dealing.